Aniket1313/Project-Travel-Insurance/README.md

 # Project-Travel-Insurance

-Predict the Claim of Insurance
+- Predict the Claim of Insurance (Yes 1 or No 0)

+- Binary Classification problem having to deal with class imbalance